guerillaxgardener/reading-notes/class2reading.md

 ### Text Editors VS. IDEs

-A text editor is a program that edits your plain-text, while an Integrated Development Environment (IDE) is a compilation of many diffent programs allowing for a more robust all-in-one software package.
+A text editor is a program that edits your plain-text, while an Integrated Development Environment (IDE) is a compilation of many different programs allowing for a more robust all-in-one software package.

 ## TERMINAL CHEAT SHEET